 - there are no restrictions on the property that may be transferred into, or the investments that may be held by, a minor’s trust

 - the transferred property can remain in trust until the done is age 21, even if the age of majority is less than 21

 Is There a Gift Tax Applied to a Minor’s Trust?

 Prior to the enactment of §2503(c), unless a minor was given a present interest in property or a present interest in the income from property transferred by gift, the donor was not entitled to claim the annual gift tax exclusion on transfers into a trust.
 A gift to a minor of an income interest in trust property does not qualify for the annual gift tax exclusion if the trustee has discretion to accumulate or distribute income until a future date.
 The income interest in a trust qualifies as a present interest only if the income is required to be distributed.

 Congress enacted §2503(c) to help get around the problems associated with these rules, which provides a specific form of transfer that qualifies for the annual exclusion.
 Section 2503(c) provides a special exclusion for gifts for the benefit of persons less than 21 years of age that otherwise would be considered gifts of future interests not qualifying for the annual gift tax exclusion.
 If the statutory requirements are satisfied, the entire value of property transferred will be considered a gift of a present interest that qualifies for the annual exclusion.
 Under §2503(c), a transfer of property for the benefit of a minor will not be considered a gift of a future interest if certain requirements are met.

 Contact Zell Law

-To discuss your full range of trust options with an estate planning attorney, call Zell Law at 571-203-ZELL or contact us by email.
+To discuss your full range of trust options with an estate planning attorney, call our firm at (571) 410-3500 or fill out our online form.
 With offices in Reston, we advise and represent clients throughout Northern Virginia, the D.C. metropolitan area and nationwide.